Estimated Time: 5 mins

 Since our August 5 update, we have been working diligently alongside engineers, contractors, and government partners to evaluate the best ways to protect our community from ongoing flooding issues.
 Our team has been on the ground reviewing conditions, walking the affected areas, and exploring both short-term stabilization efforts and long-term infrastructure improvements.
 The goal is to provide immediate relief where possible while also building a stronger, more resilient foundation for the future.

-• Collaborative efforts with officials: We remain in close coordination with local and state officials—including representatives from the NRCS, Village of Ruidoso, and the State of New Mexico—to actively advocate for assistance, resources, and funding
+- Collaborative efforts with officials: We remain in close coordination with local and state officials—including representatives from the NRCS, Village of Ruidoso, and the State of New Mexico—to actively advocate for assistance, resources, and funding support.

 Sincerely,